Mustang District: Baragaon

 Baragaon ("Twelve Villages") is a northerly sub-region lying between Jomsom and the region of Lo, in and around the Muktinath Valley, extending from south of Ghilling to Lubra lying north of Jomsom.
 It is sometimes called Glo Bosmad ("Lower Lo"), as it shares many geographical features of Lo proper, with some parts falling inside Upper Mustang.
-The people who live are not categorized as Thakali.
+The people who live are not categorised as Thakali.
 They are known to outsider as Bhotia ("Tibetan") or Baragaonle ("People of Baragaon") and they share cultural similarities with Lo, though they often use Gurung, Bista or Thakuri as their surname for purposes of status emulation.

 This sub-region now consists of 19 main villages — Kagbeni, Khinga, Dakardzong, Jharkot, Muktinath, Chongur, Jhong, Putak, Purong, Lubra, Pagling, Phalek, Tiri, Chhusang, Tetang, Tangbe, Tsele, Ghyaga and Sammar.
 These villages were spread across four VDCs south of Lochhoden: Kagbeni, Muktinath, Jhong and Chhusang.
 The central town of Baragaon is Kagbeni, at the confluence of Muktinath or Dzong (Jhong) River and Kali Gandaki River.
 Kagbeni is on the well-traveled route to the pilgrimage site of Muktinath.
 Tibetan dialect (Pheke) prevails here, though the people of Tangbe, Chhusang, Tetang, Tsaile and Ghyaker also speak Seke, a language closely related to Thakali.

 The Muktinath temple is located at an altitude of 3,710 meters near Ranipauwa village at the foot of the Thorong La mountain pass in Muktinath Valley.
 It is considered to be 106th among the available 108 Divya Desam (premium temples) considered sacred by the Sri Vaishnava sect.
 The ancient name of this place in Sri Vaishnava literature is Thiru Saligramam.
 The temple houses the Saligram shila, considered to be the naturally available form of the Hindu Godhead Sriman Narayan.
-It is also one of the 51 Shakti peeth.
+It is also one of the 51 Shakta pithas.
 The Buddhists call it Chumig Gyatsa, which in Tibetan means "Hundred Waters".
 Although the temple has a Vaishnav origin, it is also revered in Buddhism.
 For Tibetan Buddhists, Muktinath is a very important place of dakinis, goddesses known as Sky Dancers, and one of the 24 Tantric places.
 They understand the murti to be a manifestation of Avalokiteśvara, who embodies the compassion of all Buddhas.